Siege of Mons (1572): William of Orange's army

-On the same day, as expected, the Orange's cavalry attacked the flank of the Spanish army, but was repulsed by the Spanish arquebusiers, led in the first line by the Duke of Alba, his son Don Fadrique, and the Duke of Medinaceli, causing multiple casualties in the Orange's cavalry.
+On the same day, as expected, the Orange's cavalry attacked the flank of the Spanish army, but was repulsed by the Spanish arquebusiers, led in the first line by the Duke of Alba, his son Don Fadrique, and the Juan de la Cerda, 4th Duke of Medinaceli, causing multiple casualties in the Orange's cavalry.
 After the failed attack, the Prince retreated to the village of Harmignies, about a league from Mons.

-On the night of 11 September the Spanish commander, Maestre de Campo Julián Romero, entered the camp of William of Orange commanding 600 arquebusiers, remaining as a reserve, in rear, the same number, supported by units of infantry and light cavalry, whose purpose was to protect the withdrawal.
-In this raid 600 rebels were killed, for only 60 Spaniards.
-Hundred of horses were captured, and a great part of the tents and the supplies were destroyed and burned.
+On the night of 11 September, the Spanish commander, Maestre de Campo Julián Romero, entered the camp of William of Orange, commanding 600 arquebusiers, remaining as a reserve, in rear, the same number, supported by units of infantry and light cavalry, whose purpose was to protect the withdrawal.
+In this raid, 600 rebels were killed, for only 60 Spaniards.
+Hundreds of horses were captured, and a great part of the tents and the supplies were destroyed and burned.
 During the action, William of Orange himself was in profound slumber, and was saved by the barking of his Spaniel dog, who slept beside him.

 With a heavy heart, William wrote to his brother Louis of his forlorn condition and inability to relieve Mons.
 The Prince retreated with his army to Nivelles and Mechelen, marching to the Rhine, and finally the bulk of his troops, mutinous for lack of pay, dispersed towards Germany.
 Thereafter he made his way almost alone to Holland, the only province which still remained true to him.

 Surrender

-After the defeat of the army of French Huguenots under Jean de Hangest, and the withdrawal of the army of William of Orange, Louis of Nassau found himself isolated in Mons.
+After the defeat of the army of French Huguenots under Jean de Hangest, seigneur d'Yvoy, and the withdrawal of the army of William of Orange, Louis of Nassau found himself isolated in Mons.
 Even the French Huguenots under his command mutinied as a consequence for the support of the King of France to the massacre of St. Bartholomew.
 On 19 September Louis of Nassau surrendered Mons to the Duke of Alba and the terms of the capitulation were agreed between the Dutch and the Spaniards.